Damon Packard: An Appreciation

-Then the second part, “The True Disco Inferno” gets into the nitty-gritty of reviewing the man’s films, including Reflections of Evil, The Untitled Star Wars Mockumentary, Grizzly Redux, SpaceDisco One and some of his short film compilations.
+Then the second part, “The True Disco Inferno” gets into the nitty-gritty of reviewing the man’s films, including Reflections of Evil (Watch Online), The Untitled Star Wars Mockumentary, Grizzly Redux, SpaceDisco One and some of his short film compilations.
 Read back-to-back, the PopMatters articles are really a stunning tribute and instantly make you want to go find out more about Packard and his brilliant ability to mimic and repackage the best of ’70s cinema.

 I did review one of Packard’s short films on the Underground Film Journal.
 Other Cinema‘s excellently eerie compilation DVD Experiments in Terror 2 features Packard’s Early 70’s Horror Trailer, which I thought was an absolutely brilliant tribute to what the title says.
 It’s not everyday I get to praise a film for it’s genius use of architecture, but I got to here.

 Then, back in October, the Lausanne Underground Film Festival in Switzerland held a retrospective of Packard’s work, including a lot of short films and the feature Reflections of Evil.
 Here’s the fest lineup on the Underground Film Journal and LAUFF’s page on Packard, including a nice overview of his career.
 Here’s how LAUFF describes his films:

 His work mirrors the decline of a decadent consumer society which does not have control over the rise of information technologies.

 If you want to learn more about Damon Packard, he has a ton of video uploaded to YouTube.